Wacky-Mole/WackysDatabase/README.md

 ## Last notes:

 This mod should load last.
 It needs to so it can touch all other mods.

-Change that OP bow and make it more realistic on damage or build requirements.
-Or set a build piece to adminonly.
+> You can make changes to that OP bow and make it more realistic on damage or build requirements.
+Or even set a build piece to adminonly.

-clone the Item and change the material to make it a more appealing color.
+> clone the Item and change the material to make it a more appealing color.

 Submit pull requests to https://github.com/Wacky-Mole/WackysDatabase .
 The primary purpose of this mod is to edit objects though, not to create clones/mocks.